ibm-cloud-architecture/refarch-cloud-data-analytics/Cognos.md

 12. **Select** the **Test** button to test the connection.
 It should succeeed and you should see a **Success** status with a green check mark next to it.
 If not, make sure you entered the correct User Id and password and JDBC URL for your dashDB service and retry the test.
 13. **Select** the **Save** button to save your "Bank Customers" dashDB data connection.

-Now we need to select the database schema (table owner) that we will use in this exercise.
+Now we need to select the database schema that we will use in this exercise.

 <img src="./cmedia/ca-image-13.png" >